 At 26+5 weeks I became seriously ill, where I needed one to one care.
 By the next morning things had slowly calmed down, I was allowed back to the normal ward.
 Ready to continue my wait for our baby.

 Born weighing 1lb 5oz, our miniature hero was born squeaking and kicking.
 She flew past the expectations she was set.
 She was meant to be on a ventilator for 10 days, she ended up being on it for 24 hours, where she moved to CPAP; then Vapotherm (which is high flow oxygen therapy).
 She did amazingly.
-Smacked the cardiologist, passed her brain scans.
-Pulled 8-12 feeding tubes out a day.
+Smacked the cardiologist, passed her brain scans, she was clear from brain damage and cerebral palsy.
+She pulled 8-12 feeding tubes out a day.
 She even tried to latch on to a feed before she was old enough.

 About 15 days after she was born we were given a discharge date, they were really pleased with her, we were just waiting for her to put on weight.
 Everything was planning and set to go.